amitie10g/docker-megafuse/README.md

 # docker-megafuse

-This is an attemp to build an Alpine-based Docker image for access MEGA via FUSE, using its SDK
+This is an attemp to build an Alpine-based Docker image for access MEGA via FUSE, using the Matteo Serva's MegaFuse project.

 ## Instructions